prabhu797/Hit-The-Mole/README.md

 # Hit-The-Mole
 "Hit The Mole" incorporates various features and mechanics.
-The game utilizes HTML, CSS and JavaScript to create an engaging user interface.
+The game utilizes HTML, CSS, and JavaScript to create an engaging user interface.
 The game includes a timer that adds a sense of urgency, challenging players to hit as many moles as possible within a given time.
-A scoreboard keeps track of the scores, that encourages a repeated gameplay.
+A scoreboard keeps track of the scores, which encourages repeated gameplay.
+To play the game https://hit-the-mole--prabhudevdesai.repl.co/